Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Decomposing Identification Gains and IV Identification Power

-where (with obvious notations) $L^M(X)$ and $U^M(x)$ are the lower bound and upper bound respectively.
-From \eqref{7}, it is apparent that the width of the Manski bounds, defined as $\omega^M(x)=U^M(x)-L^M(x)$, is one for any given $x\in\Omega_X$, with the lower bound and upper bound falling on either side of zero.
-Thus, $\big[L^M(x),U^M(x)]$ is uninformative as to the sign or location of the treatment effect, and it is often referred to in the literature as ``the worst case scenario'' \citep[see][for example]{tamer2010partial,chiburis2010semiparametric,bhattacharya2012treatment}.
+We first introduce the benchmark ATE bounds of \citet{manski1990nonparametric} which use no IVs and are often referred to as ``the worst case scenario'' \citep[see][]{tamer2010partial,chiburis2010semiparametric,bhattacharya2012treatment}.
+The Manski bounds are used as a benchmark, because if IVs are all irrelevant, the ATE SV bounds collapse to the ATE Manski bounds.\footnote{See Remark 2.1 of \citet{shaikh2011partial} and \citet{chiburis2010semiparametric} Corollary 1.
+In particular, Corollary 1 of \citet{chiburis2010semiparametric} shows that if no IVs are relevant, although the outcome threshold crossing condition tightens the identified set of $\nu_1(0,x)$ and $\nu_1(1,x)$ relative to those under Manski's framework, it fails to improve the ATE bounds.} Denote $L^M(X)$ and $U^M(x)$ as the lower and upper Manski bound of ATE$(x)$, respectively,

-Our proposed decomposition of identification gains is inspired by the implications of the theoretical results in Section \ref{sectionBounds}.
-For any given $x\in\Omega_X$, the decomposition consists of four components, denoted by $C_1(x)$ to $C_4(x)$ respectively.
-Each component corresponds to the identification gains made by the SV bounds over the benchmark Manski bounds.
+It is apparent that the width of the Manski bounds, defined as $\omega^M(x)=U^M(x)-L^M(x)$, are one, for any $x\in\Omega_X$, with the lower bound and upper bound falling on either side of zero.
+Our decomposition of identification gains is inspired by the results in Section \ref{sectionBounds}.
+We start with the Manski bounds, and divide the Manski bounds into four components, which represent incremental identification gains made by the SV bounds over the benchmark Manski bounds, due to different determinants.

 \begin{itemize} \item [(i)] $C_1(x)$: \textbf{Contribution of IV Validity}.
-The first component of the identification gains is the reduction in the SV bound width relative to the benchmark Manski bound width, due to the identification of the ATE$(x)$ sign.
-This contribution is accredited to IV validity, since by \eqref{id_sign} we can identify the sign of the ATE$(x)$ if the IVs are independent of the error term $(\varepsilon_1,\varepsilon_2)$ and $\nu_2(X,Z)|X$ is nondegenerate (or equivalently, if the IVs are valid) regardless of the IV strength.\footnote{If ATE$(x)$=0 is identified by \eqref{id_sign}, i.e. $\text{Pr}[Y=1|x,p]=\text{Pr}[Y=1|x,p']$ for any $p>p'$, then it is obvious that the first contribution of SV bounds already leads to the point identification of the ATE$(x)$, and the IV identification power $IIP(x)$, which will be introduced in Section \ref{sectionIVIP}, achieves its maximum value one.} For $\forall x\in\Omega_X$,
+The first component of the identification gains is due to the identification of the ATE$(x)$ sign.
+This contribution is accredited to IV validity, since we can identify the sign of the ATE$(x)$ if the IVs are independent of the error term $(\varepsilon_1,\varepsilon_2)$ and $\nu_2(X,Z)|X$ is nondegenerate (or equivalently, if the IVs are valid) regardless of the IV strength.\footnote{If ATE$(x)$=0 is identified, the contribution of SV bounds using any valid IVs already leads to the ATE point identification.} For $\forall x\in\Omega_X$,